-Is getting fit on your list of 2018 resolutions?
+Is getting fit one of your goals this year?
 Whether you are a high intensity athlete or do weekly barre class, massage is the perfect way to keep your muscles soothed and relaxed.

 Our team has been trained in corrective exercises and elite sports therapy massage by James Waslaski.
 James is a certified personal trainer with NASM, 1999 FSMTA International Achievement Award winner, works with olympic athletes, and was inducted into the 2008 Massage Therapy Hall of Fame.